casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 ```

 #### b) Inserting the entry points to the call function
-This step incooporates the previously created entry points to the call function binding the logic of the entry points to the contract.
+This step incorporates the previously created entry points to the call function binding the logic of the entry points to the contract.
 There must be a one-to-one mapping of entry definition to the entry points specified at this point.
 If the entry point is not inserted at this point, the execution engine will throw an error saying the entry point doesn't exist.
 All the entry points defined for this contract should be summoned inside the `call` function.

 ```typescript
 let entry_points = {